parklab/MSIprofiler/README.md

 and low confidence to those calls made on heterozygous MS repeats.
 We consider that an MS repeat is homozygous in the normal if at least 70% of the reads support the same MS length.

-# Best practices for single-cell sequencing data

-We recommend using phased calls whenever possible,
+Overall, we recommend using phased calls whenever possible.

 # A comment on the number of mismatches in the flanking regions and the length of these